google-github-actions/deploy-cloud-functions/README.md

   KEY1=VALUE1,KEY2=VALUE2.
 All existing environment variables will be removed first.

+- `env_vars_file`: (Optional) Path to a local YAML file with definitions for all environment variables.
+Only one of env_vars or env_vars_file can be specified.

 - `source_dir`: (Optional) Source directory for the function.
 Defaults to current directory.

 - `project_id`: (Optional) ID of the Google Cloud project.
 If provided, this